har-in-air/ESP32_MULTI_METER/README.md

 <img src="docs/freq_counter.png">

+## Frequency Counter
-* 3.3V TTL level counter input on gpio 34
+* 3.3V TTL level frequency counter input on GPIO 34
-* Counter has 1Hz to 40MHz range with 1Hz resolution
+* 1Hz to 40MHz range with 1Hz resolution

+## Oscillator
-* Independent clock signal generator output on gpio pin 33
+* Independent oscillator output on GPIO 33
-* In the snapshot above, the generator output has been set to 13429Hz and connected to the counter input pin.
+* For the screen snapshot above, the oscillator output pin was connected to the frequency counter pin, and the oscillator frequency set to 13429Hz.

 # Build Environment
 * Ubuntu 20.04 LTS amdx64